 Rarely are there cases where the pressurization system on a plane has failed, known as explosive decompression.
 As far as I am aware, even when this has taken place, there is no record of aerosol cans exploding on board, either in the cabin or in checked luggage.

 However, should the pressurization system fail, the lower air pressure even at 40,000 feet will still not be sufficient to make the aerosol containers fail.
 In fact, even in the vacuum of space they would be unlikely to burst.

 Enjoy your flight and don’t worry – your aerosols will be fine!

-The FAA has carried out extensive research on this and this is a link to a report made for the FAA Technical Center looking into the Hazards of Aerosol Cans in Aircraft Cargo Compartments.
+The FAA has carried out extensive research on whether aerosol cans will explode in checked bags and this is a link to a report made for the FAA Technical Center looking into the Hazards of Aerosol Cans in Aircraft Cargo Compartments.

 Will an inhaler explode on a plane?

 No, your inhaler will not explode on a plane.
 You can pack it in your checked luggage but it is probably better with you in your hand luggage in case you need it on the flight.

 Your spray sunscreen will not burst on a plane whether it is in pump or aerosol form.
 You can take it in your carry on if it is smaller than 3.4 oz otherwise you need to place it in your checked baggage.

 No, dry shampoo will not explode on a plane in an aerosol can.
 You can take dry shampoo in your hand luggage but only if it is no larger than 3.4 ounces otherwise you need to put it in your checked luggage.

 No, bear spray will not explode on an aircraft in an aerosol can.
 You cannot take it in your carry on luggage, or through airport security, so you will need to put it in your checked luggage.